Lukasdotcom/fantasy-manager/env.md

 There is an admin user that can change what plugins are being run in the admin panel.
 To set this to a user just find out the user id and put it into the enviromental variable ADMIN.
 The usermenu will tell you your users user id.

-### MIN_UPDATE_TIME

-This is the number of seconds that need to pass before data is updated during matchdays.
-Default is 120.

-### MIN_UPDATE_TIME_TRANSFER

-This is the number of seconds that need to pass before data is updated during whenever it is not a matchday.
-Default is 3600.

 ### DOWNLOAD_PICTURE

 This is the setting to decide if player pictures should be downloaded to disk.
 No means that they will never be downloaded to disk, needed means they will be downloaded when needed, and yes means they will be downloaded when a new picture is discovered.
 The default is needed.
 Note that yes should only temporarily be on otherwise all of the missing pictures will have a download attempted everytime you restart the server.